The average person knows a Weimaraner to be a medium-sized gray dog. In fact, the Weimaraner is much, much more than that.

 Baja 2017 Rossi x Mika in his Field Futurity Run in Ardmore, Oklahoma

 Field trials are how we showcase our dog’s ability to work with great speed and endurance in the field.

 Below is a Q&A we had with a recent prospective Barrett puppy owner about field trial Weimaraners:

 There is nothing more exhilarating than seeing a dog do what it was bred to do.
 And a Weimaraner that is capable of working with great speed and endurance in the field is a sight to behold.
 And this ability needs to be preserved.

 What can you tell me personally about field trials?

 Field trials are awesome.
 We go into the desert, camp out with our rigs and tents, carry around shotguns, and shoot birds for our dogs to retrieve.
-And when they do that well, we win stuff. 🙂 At night, we camp out, drink beers, BBQ really good food, and hang out with great friends.
+And when they do that well, we win stuff. 🙂 At night, we camp out, drink beer, wine, or whiskey, BBQ really good food, and hang out with great friends.
 In the morning, we start all over again.
 What’s not to love?!

 1. MY DOGS LOVE IT.
 My dogs light up when they get to field trial.
 They live to run, find birds, and have a good time in the wide open spaces.

 Zara (2020 King x Luna) running in the Open Puppy stake in Parks, AZ